Zelensky invites House Speaker Kevin McCarthy to visit Ukraine - KTVZ

 ™ & © 2023 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lauren Fox, Melanie Zanona, Morgan Rimmer, Manu Raju and Nicky Robertson contributed to this report.
+CNN’s Lauren Fox, Melanie Zanona, Morgan Rimmer and Nicky Robertson contributed to this report.